Your democratic rights

 Right to receive agendas, reports and minutes of meetings

 You have a general right to see all public agendas and reports considered formally by elected councillors five clear working days in advance of meetings.

-Minutes and decisionsof those meetings are also available.
-Copies of agendas and reports can also be posted on request to Democratic Services by contacting 01895 250636 or by email: email@example.com
+Minutes and decisions of those meetings are also available.
+Copies of agendas and reports can also be posted on request to Democratic Services by contacting 01895 250636 or by emailing email@example.com

 Right to attend meetings